rach/rach.github.io/_posts/2015-08-17-handling-race-condition-insert-with-sqlalchemy.md

 ---
 title:  "Handling concurrent INSERT with SQLAlchemy"
 date:   2015-08-17
-description: If you have some unique constraints on a table then you may hit some race condition problem in some cases.
+description: If you've some unique constraints on a table then you may hit some race condition problem in some cases.
 share: true
 ---